Dora Beedham: Imprisonment and protest

-In 1911, Beedham (née Spong) was one of the seventeen WSPU members of the forty-two signatories to the petition from Ellen Avery to Constance Lytton's brother Lord Lytton expressing gratitude for his faith in women's suffrage movement such that "in the years to come the Women of our Race - strong in the Freedom that you have done so much to win - will abundantly justify that faith."
+In 1911, Beedham was one of the seventeen WSPU members of the forty-two signatories to the petition from Ellen Avery to Constance Lytton's brother Lord Lytton expressing gratitude for his faith in women's suffrage movement such that "in the years to come the Women of our Race - strong in the Freedom that you have done so much to win - will abundantly justify that faith."

-Beedham's name was not found on the 1911 Census nor are her sisters apart from Annie (when many suffragettes refused to be 'counted' without the right to vote).
+Beedham's name was not found on the 1911 Census nor are her sisters apart from Annie (when many suffragettes refused to be 'counted' without the right to vote in a boycott of the census).

 In 1912, she was charged with breaking windows with a hammer, with Constance Moore who had a poker at Westbourne Grove Post Office.
 Their sentence was two months with hard labour in Holloway Prison.

-Dora Beedham was given a Hunger Strike Medal 'For Valour'.
+She was awarded a Hunger Strike Medal 'For Valour'.

 From 1920 to 1936 she, her husband and family were living in Hendon in North London, in the latter year moving to Finchley where they were still living in 1949.

-Dora Spong Beedham died in Surrey in 1969.
+She died in Surrey in 1969.